Coronavirus: China death toll nears 1,500, cruise passengers disembark in Cambodia | DW | 14.02.2020

-More than 100 new deaths have been reported in China's Hubei province, the epicenter of the COVID-19 outbreak.
+With more than 100 more deaths and nearly 5,000 new infections, China's coronavirus showed no signs of peaking.
 In Cambodia, passengers disembarked from a cruise ship after virus fears kept them from five countries.

 Of the new deaths, 88 occurred in Wuhan, the province's capital where the COVID-19 virus is believed to have originated late last year.